breno-b/odin-recipes/README.md

 # odin-recipes
-In this project build a simple html website and develop my git skills.
+In this project I built a simple html website and developed my git skills.